TekstoSense/about-tekstosense/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Commercial license

+TekstoSesne few component is licensed under Commercial license.
+It is appropriate for development of proprietary/commercial software where you do not want to share any source code with third parties or otherwise cannot comply with the terms of the GPL.
+To obtain the commercial license please contact info@tekstosense.com
 ```

 [tekstosense-url]: http://www.tekstosense.com